 Creates an association list suitable for use with make-gracket-launcher or createembedding-executable.
-It builds associations by adding to path suffixes, such as ".icns", and checking whether such a file exists.

-The recognized suffixes are as follows:
+It builds associations by adding to path suffixes, such as ".icns", checking whether such a file exists, and calling extract-aux-from-path if so.
+The results from all recognized suffixes are appended together.